Winter of Discontent: Public sector employees

 Bitter winter weather returned after a week of milder temperatures on 22 January.
 Freezing rain began falling across England at noon; by midnight temperatures dropped further and it turned to snow, which continued falling into the next day.
 Once again roads were impassable in the south; in the north and at higher elevations areas that had not yet recovered from the storm three weeks prior were newly afflicted.

 A month earlier the public sector unions had set that day as the biggest individual day of strike action since the General Strike of 1926, and many workers stayed out indefinitely afterwards.
 With many in the private sector having achieved substantial rises, the public sector unions became increasingly concerned to keep pace in terms of pay.
-The government had already announced a slight weakening of the policy on 16 January, which gave the unions cause for hope that they might win and use free collective bargaining.
+The government had already slight weakened the policy on 16 January, which gave the unions cause for hope that they might win and use free collective bargaining.
 Train drivers belonging to ASLEF and the National Union of Railwaymen had already begun a series of 24-hour strikes, and the Royal College of Nursing conference on 18 January decided to ask that the pay of nurses be increased to the same level in real terms as 1974, which would mean a 25 per cent average rise.
 The public sector unions labelled the date the "Day of Action", in which they held a 24-hour strike and marched to demand a £60 per week minimum wage.
 It would later be recalled as "Misery Monday" by the media.

 With the succession of strikes having been called and then won, many groups of workers began to take unofficial action – often without the consent or support of the union leaderships.
 Ambulance drivers began to take strike action in mid-January, and in parts of the country (London, West Midlands, Cardiff, Glasgow and the west of Scotland) their action included refusing to attend 999 emergency calls.
 In these areas, the Army was drafted in to provide a skeleton service.
 Ancillary hospital staff also went on strike.
-On 30 January, the Secretary of State for Social Services David Ennals announced that 1,100 of 2,300 NHS hospitals were only treating emergencies, that practically no ambulance service was operating normally, and that the ancillary health service workers were deciding which cases merited treatment.
+On 30 January, David Ennals, Secretary of State for Social Services, announced that 1,100 of 2,300 NHS hospitals were only treating emergencies, that practically no ambulance service was operating normally, and that the ancillary health service workers were deciding which cases merited treatment.
 The media reported with scorn that cancer patients were being prevented from getting essential treatment.